dguo/dannyguo.com/content/blog/forex-trading-for-fun-and-profit.md

 amount that I saw was 500:1.
 That means that for a $500 position, you only need to put in $1.

-High amounts of leverage are common in the foreign exchange market because exchange rates tend to be fairly stable.
+High levels of leverage are common in the foreign exchange market because exchange rates tend to be fairly stable.
 So you need large positions in order to magnify the effects of small changes.